CampusAI/CampusAI.github.io/experiments.md

 type:   The type of the card.
 Here we use "description".

 -->
-{% include media_card.html title="Nyan cat learning to make a cake" brief="We trained the nyan cat to make a cake, starting with a post-nuclear scenario with no kitchen and where humanity forgot the concept of what a cake is.;This is a new line to show that newline separator works" img="https://media.tenor.com/images/412b1aa9149d98d561df62db221e0789/tenor.gif" url="" type="description" %}
+{% include media_card.html title="Nyan cat learning to make a cake" brief="We trained the nyan cat to make a cake, starting with a post-nuclear scenario with no kitchen and where humanity forgot the concept of what a cake is.;This is a new line to show that newline separator works" img="https://media.tenor.com/images/412b1aa9149d98d561df62db221e0789/tenor.gif" url="/experiments/test" type="description" %}

 {% include media_card.html title="Nyan cat learning to make a cake" brief="We trained the nyan cat to make a cake, starting with a post-nuclear scenario with no kitchen and where humanity forgot the concept of what a cake is.;This is a new line to show that newline separator works" img="https://media.tenor.com/images/412b1aa9149d98d561df62db221e0789/tenor.gif" url="" type="description" %}